Financial Help for Low Income Americans

 - Debt settlement — In this program, consumers try to settle the debt by paying less than what is owed.
-The consumer makes monthly payments to an escrow account and when there is enough money in the account, make a lump-sum offer to the credit card company.
+Consumers make monthly payments to an escrow account.
+When there is enough money in the account, they make a lump-sum offer to the credit card company.
 The card companies do not have to accept the offers.
 This involves a lot of negotiations and may end up costing more than what you owe.

-- Bankruptcy — This is “nuclear” program when you are so hopelessly behind there is no chance you will pay your bills.
+- Bankruptcy — This is the “nuclear” option when you are so hopelessly behind there is no chance you will pay your bills.
 The good news is that a successful bankruptcy filing gives you a chance to start all over with a clean slate.